 Many assemblies run identically on both the 32-bit CLR and the 64-bit CLR.
 However, some programs may behave differently, depending on the CLR, if they contain one or more of the following:

 Structures that contain members that change size depending on the platform (for example, any pointer type).

 Incorrect platform invoke or COM declarations that use

 Code that casts

-For more information about how to port a 32-bit application to run on the 64-bit CLR, see Migrating 32-bit Managed Code to 64-bit in the MSDN Library.
+For more information about how to port a 32-bit application to run on the 64-bit CLR, see Migrating 32-bit Managed Code to 64-bit.

 General 64-Bit Programming Information